qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 The forming of new common knowledge is often self-reinforcing feedback loop.
 Once the momentum forms, it can unleash big power.

+Herd mentality can cause self-fulfilling prophecy.
+This is common in market: if many people expect one thing's price will grow, then people tend to buy it now, then its price do grow, vice versa.

 Price grow often depends on "delta" of believers, instead of the existing believers.

 [Veblen good](https://en.wikipedia.org/wiki/Veblen_good): higher price induce more demand, unlike normal commodity.